All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

-This test measures the amount of creatine kinase (CK) in the blood.
-Creatine kinase is an enzyme found in the heart, brain, skeletal muscle, and other tissues.
+Creatine kinase (CK) is an enzyme found in the heart, brain, skeletal muscle, and other tissues.
 Increased amounts of CK are released into the blood when there is muscle damage.
+This test measures the amount of creatine kinase in the blood.

 The small amount of CK that is normally in the blood comes primarily from skeletal muscles.
 Any condition that causes muscle damage and/or interferes with muscle energy production or use can cause an increase in CK.
-For example, inflammation of muscles, called myositis, can increase CK.
-Rhabdomyolysis, a breakdown of skeletal muscle tissue, is associated with significantly elevated levels of CK.
+For example, strenuous exercise and inflammation of muscles, called myositis, can increase CK as can muscle diseases (myopathies) such as muscular dystrophy.
+Rhabdomyolysis, an extreme breakdown of skeletal muscle tissue, is associated with significantly elevated levels of CK.

 How is the sample collected for testing?